wp-plugins/skype-online-status/readme.txt

 When reporting bugs, please describe as carefully as possible and provide information like the version number of the plugin, WordPress and - if relevant - server security settings, PHP and MySQL version.

-This readme comes packed with version 2.6.1.1 of the 'Skype Online Status' plugin for WordPress 2+.
+This readme comes packed with version 2.6.2.0 of the 'Skype Online Status' plugin for WordPress 2+.

-    Version: 2.6.1.2
+    Version: 2.6.2.0
     Status: Stable
-    Latest stable: 2.6.1.2
+    Latest stable: 2.6.2.0
     Licence: GNU General Public License

 == What's New ==

 Since version 1.1 there have been some major changes to the layout of the 'Options > Skype Status' page.
-Documentation has been extended.
+Documentation has been much extended.

 And some new features:

+     - widgetized!
+     - lots of new templates
      - some new tags for the template files,
-     - a 'Reset options' button to revert to original settings,
+     - a 'Reset options' button to revert to original settings and a 'Remove' button to completely clear the plugin settings from your database
-     - the <!--skype status--> tag to display a Skype Status button in posts and page content!
+     - a quicktag to display a Skype Status button in posts and page content!
      - editable template
      - language switch for Skype default status texts
-     - lots more templates
-     - download skype now link
+     - download skype now link (replaceable with your own referral link since version 2.6)
      - automatic plugin upgrade check showing on the options page!

 Since version 2.6.1.0 there is a customizable Skype Status Widget available :)

 == Notes ==

+This plugin has grown a lot since the start but it should be mentioned that it was built upon the neat little plugin Skype Button v2.01 by Anti Veeranna.
+Many thanks!

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 Wish List version 3 and beyond :)